O-I/dogecoin/README.md

 # dogecoin

-Ruby bindings for the DogeAPI
+Ruby bindings for the [DogeAPI](http://www.dogeapi.com).
+Currently in alpha.

 ## Contributing to dogecoin